BSc Hons Agriculture: Eligibility, Fees, Colleges, & Career 2026

 Q1.
 What is the duration of the BSc Hons Agriculture course?

-The BSc Hons Agriculture course is typically a 4-year undergraduate program providing a comprehensive education in agriculture.
+The BSc Hons Agriculture course is typically a 4-year undergraduate program providing a full education in agriculture.

 Q2.
 What are the eligibility criteria for BSc Hons Agriculture in Indian colleges?